eficode-academy/kubernetes-katas/02-declarative-deployment.md

 with if we instead specify it in a _deployment spec_-file and `create` that instead.

-To create the `nginx` deployment above, you can use the provided `support-files/nginx-simple-deployment.yaml` file.
+To create the `nginx` from the[Pods and Deployments](01-pods-deployments.md) exercise, you can use the provided `support-files/nginx-simple-deployment.yaml` file.

 > NB: before you execute the command shown below, note that it will try to
 > create a deployment with the name **nginx**.
 If you already have a deployment